Tatler Asia: History

 Hong Kong Tatler was launched in March 1977 as the Hong Kong edition of the British magazine Tatler.
 The magazine was published in a partnership by William Guy Alexander Wayte (owner of British Tatler) and Mahabir "Boya" Mohindar and Lina Ross Mohindar.
 By the mid-1980s the Mohindars had taken total control of the publication and it was no longer associated with the British edition.
 According to the South China Morning Post after a lawsuit between Boya Mohindar and Condé Nast (publishers of Tatler from 1982 to present), they settled out of court and Mohindar was given the rights to the publication in Asia.

 At the time of the launch of Hong Kong Tatler the magazine focused on Hong Kong's mainly British high society and old money families from China.
-Lisa Mohindar said "We created a local high society with a mix of all nationalities."
+Lina Ross Mohindar said "We created a local high society with a mix of all nationalities."

 Tatler Shanghai was launched in September 2002.
 The magazine was a joint-venture between Communications Management Ltd (publishing company of Hong Kong Tatler, owned by Boya Mohindar and Lina Ross Mohindar) and the Yifei Group.

 The eight Asian Tatler publications had an artistic and editorial redesign in 2003.

-In 2005 Boya and Lina Ross Mohindar sold 70% of Communications Management Ltd to the Swiss publishing group Edipresse.
-The Mohindars continued to run the company.
+In 2006 Boya and Lina Ross Mohindar sold Communications Management Ltd to the Swiss publishing group Edipresse for a sum of about US$100 to 120 million.

 Michel Lamunière (of the Lamunière family which own Edipresse) moved from Switzerland to Hong Kong in 2015 to run the Asian division.